apache/pekko/akka-docs/src/main/paradox/persistence-query.md

 ### ReadJournal plugin API

-A read journal plugin must implement @apidoc[akka.persistence.query.ReadJournalProvider](akka.persistence.query.ReadJournalProvider) which creates instances of @scaladoc[akka.persistence.query.scaladsl.ReadJournal](akka.persistence.query.scaladsl.ReadJournal) and
+A read journal plugin must implement @apidoc[pekko.query.ReadJournalProvider](persistence.query.ReadJournalProvider) which creates instances of @scaladoc[pekko.persistence.query.scaladsl.ReadJournal](pekko.persistence.query.scaladsl.ReadJournal) and
-@javadoc[akka.persistence.query.javadsl.ReadJournal](akka.persistence.query.javadsl.ReadJournal).
-The plugin must implement both the `scaladsl` and the `javadsl` @scala[traits]@java[interfaces] because the @scaladoc[akka.stream.scaladsl.Source](akka.stream.scaladsl.Source) and
+@javadoc[persistence.query.javadsl.ReadJournal](pekko.persistence.query.javadsl.ReadJournal).
+The plugin must implement both the `scaladsl` and the `javadsl` @scala[traits]@java[interfaces] because the @scaladoc[pekko.stream.scaladsl.Source](pekko.stream.scaladsl.Source) and
-@javadoc[akka.stream.javadsl.Source](akka.stream.javadsl.Source) are different types and even though those types can be converted to each other it is most convenient for the end user to get access to the Java or Scala `Source` directly.
+@javadoc[stream.javadsl.Source](pekko.stream.javadsl.Source) are different types and even though those types can be converted to each other it is most convenient for the end user to get access to the Java or Scala `Source` directly.
 As illustrated below one of the implementations can delegate to the other.